NCCL alternatives and similar libraries

 NCCL

-Optimized primitives for collective multi-GPU communication.
+Optimized primitives for inter-GPU communication.

 Introduction